What qualifies me to talk to you about your money?

 I currently sit on CNBC’s 2015 Financial Advisor Council, am a member of the Wall Street Journal’s Wealth Experts’ Panel, and am a Real Simple A-List blogger.
 Over the years, my financial literacy advocacy work has been featured in a wide range of other national publications including: The New York Times, The Boston Globe, The Chicago Tribune, MORE, Glamour, and Redbook.
-My national TV appearances on the subject of women and financial independence include: CNBC’s Power Lunch, The Today Show, The Rachel Ray Show, CNN’s Your Bottom Line, and PBS’s Nightly Business Report.
+My national TV appearances on the subject of women and financial independence include: CNBC’s Power Lunch, PBS’s Nightly Business Report, CNN’s Your Bottom Line, The Today Show, The Dr. Oz Show, Dr. Drew, and Rachel Ray.
 For a full listing, visit my MEDIA page.

 Why I focus on women